-Jeff Wilson has served the needs of businesses and individuals in Inland North County for more than three decades, having been admitted to the California Bar in 1977.
+Jeff Wilson has served the needs of businesses and individuals in Inland North County for more than four decades, having been admitted to the California Bar in 1977.
 The U.S. Navy brought him to the Miramar Air Station when the I-15 freeway North was only two lanes.
 His care for the area, in which he resides, was inspired from his attendance at the second annual July 4th Golf Car Parade down Rancho Bernardo Road in 1971, even before he attended law school.

 A former President of the Chamber of Commerce and active in many volunteer organizations, he carries a wealth of experience in assisting the needs of families and businesses.
 He maintains a general civil practice with emphasis on creditor/debtor relations, business organizations, family law, real estate, and dispute resolution.
 His realm of experience lends itself to a “big picture” perspective, which is more often than not the way to find solutions to complex and inter-twined personal and business issues.